j-mie6/parsley/docs/api-guide/generic.md

 ```

 This works, but it's very obtuse.
 Not to mention that the error message generated isn't particularly
-good. @:todo(add error message?)
+good. @:todo(TODO: add error message?)
 Instead, we can hook some extra behaviour into the generated `apply`:

 ```scala mdoc:nest
 import parsley.errors.combinator._